 *Source: GfK Shopping Monitor ("How in particular do you choose a retailer for purchasing household appliances and electronics?")

-GfK Shopping Monitor is a comprehensive syndicated analysis of shopping behavior, shopper preferences, chain image, positioning and retail market trends.
+GfK Shopping Monitor offers comprehensive and syndicated retail analytics of shopping behavior, shopper preferences, chain image, positioning and retail market trends.

 To learn more about your brand, product category or region, please contact Andrew Phipps, Head of Retail, UK, at email@example.com.